 Both the physical cards and the online version have pros and cons.
-One is not better than the other and it is simply a matter of personal preference or logistics.
+One is not better than the other.
+It is simply a matter of personal preference or logistics.

-- Setting: Chose cards if internet service is not available or reliable.
-The online version makes it easier to work virtually with clients and students, work with couples who are living in different places, or assign the activity to students or clients to do on their own.
+- Setting: Choose cards if internet service is not available or reliable.
+The online version makes it easier to work virtually with clients and students, work with couples who are living in different places or assign the activity to students or clients to do on their own.

 - Convenience: The cards require taking them with you which can be inconvenient if you’re working with larger groups.
 They also require being checked to be sure no cards are missing.
 The online version allows you to easily send individuals or large groups a link to play.

 - Statement Placement: Cards allow people to go back and see which statements they put in which pile.
 That information is not available online.
-(There is an optional professional report which can be shared with clients and does include the individual responses to each statement.
-This is primarily used for one-on-one and couples work.)
+(An optional professional report, which includes individual responses to each statement, can be shared with clients and is primarily used for one-on-one and couples work.)

 - Instructions: Each deck includes one card with simple instructions for sorting and interpreting the results.
 Playing online is faster.
-It requires no instruction as it is intuitive, prompts are provided on the screen and most actions are automatically performed.
-You simply click to respond to the statements and when you are done sorting, the results are scored automatically.
+Responding to statements and sorting are intuitive in Money Habitudes Online.
+Clicking to complete the sorting automatically scores the results without the need for instructions.

 - Experience: People like the hands-on interaction when they are shuffling and sorting the cards.
-They also like the visual impact of seeing their results when the cards are turned over to reveal how many they chose in each Habitude category.
+They appreciate the visual impact of turning over the cards to see their chosen counts in each Habitude category.
 Some people like the online interaction of clicking and prefer using electronic devices.

 - Interpretation: Online comes with a quick report with the results and some general information followed by a very robust, individual report.
 Some people love the report.
-It has all the information that is found on the interpretation cards in the card decks but is individualized depending on the number of statements chosen in each Habitude and includes additional information.
+The online report mirrors interpretation cards but is customized based on selected statements in each Habitude, offering additional information.
 Other people find the report too overwhelming and prefer the simplicity and open-ended feeling of the interpretation cards.

 - Application: If someone wants to make changes, the back of the interpretation cards for each Habitude has suggestions if a person is overusing it.
-The online version has suggestions for both over and under using each Habitude.
+The online version has suggestions for both over and under-using Habitude.